backspacetg/distilXLSR/README.md

 ##### Formatting Datasets

 The selected 10-hour subsets of 5 languages in the Common Voice dataset (Version 5.1) are provided in the `data` folder.
 You can select the mp3 samples according to the `tsv` files, convert them to wav format, and save them in paths like `$output_path/$language/wav/$file_name` such as `/mnt/data/el/wav/common_voice_el_20583960.wav`.
-Please remember to change the first line of the `tsv` files which provides the root folder of all the auditions.
+Please remember to change the first line of the `tsv` files which provides the root folder of all the samples.

 ##### Training